voloved/pokeemerald_fork/README.md

  - [Cleanse Tag can now be a use item as well as being held.](https://github.com/pret/pokeemerald/wiki/Make-Cleanse-Tag-Avoid-All-Wild-Encounters-and-Usable-If-Held-By-Anyone-in-Your-Party;-Make-PokeDoll-Do-the-Same-for-Trainers-Seeing-You#make-cleanse-tag-a-toggle-able-use-item)
  - Doubled shiny odds.
  - Buying more than 10 Poké Balls gives an extra.
- - Indicator shown in Nuzlocke challenge if Pokémon can be caught.
+ - Indicator shown in Nuzlocke Challenge if Pokémon can be caught.
  - Mareep is female 75% of the time.

 ## v1.4.0